bstillitano/homebridge-actron-neo/README.md

 `If you recently revoked access for clients on the Neo portal, a restart may resolve the issue`

 ### Network Outages
-The plugin will now gracefully recover from network outages.
+Beginning with version 1.1.0 the plugin will now gracefully recover from network outages.
 The network MUST be available on startup, but if there is an outage during operation you will see the following Info message in the log and the plugin will resume functioning once the network is restored.

 `Cannot reach Neo cloud service, check your network connection <specific error condition>`

 ### Master Controller Offline
-The plugin will now detect if your master controller is disconnected from the network or otherwise unable to reach the QNeoue Cloud Service.
+Beginning with 1.2.3 the plugin will now detect if your master controller is disconnected from the network or otherwise unable to reach the QNeoue Cloud Service.
 You will be alerted to this via the following log message:

 `Master Controller is offline.
 Check Master Controller Internet/Wifi connection`